 EcoEtsy is giving away 7 different holiday gifts to 7 different readers of My Plastic-Free Life.
 They are also offering holiday discounts.
 Please read the full post in order to enter the drawing.

 Cory is also a member of Team EcoEtsy, a global team of eco-minded Etsy sellers, whose mission is dedicated to protecting our planet by utilizing methods to reduce carbon footprints in managing their businesses in the most eco-friendly manner.
 Many members offer plastic-free items and ship their packages without plastic, either by default or upon request.

-Seven EcoEtsy team members have donated prizes to be shipped without plastic for this holiday giveaway.
-Read more about the prizes and shops below… Read the restRead the full post.
+Seven EcoEtsy team members have donated prizes to … Read the restRead the full post.